paulhylam/Rest-app/readme.md

-# Catalogr
+# Catalog for Sports (and their items)
-An item catalog example application written with Flask and sqlite3.
+An item catalog example application written with Flask and sqlite3 for the assginemtn at Udacity.

 It provides:
-* User authentication with Google+ account
+* User authentication with Gmail
-* User registration system
-* Item lists are grouped into categories.
+* Item lists by categories.
-* JSON API for all catalogs, any catalog, or any item
+* JSON API for catalogs
-* Any user:
-  * can see all categories and items, and item details.
-* Registered users:
-  * can create, update, and delete their own categories as well as items.
+* All Users can read but signed in users can alter items they create/own

 ## Requirements
-* Python 2.7.11
+* Python 2.7
-* SQLite 3.9.2
+* SQLite 3.9
 * Flask 0.9
 * SQLAlchemy 1.0.12
-* Google+ Client Secrets(client_secrets.json)
+* client_secrets.json from Google+

 ## Usage
 * Download (or clone) the [repository](https://github.com/sbagdat/catalogr)